Sabbinator/Python-Projects/README.md

 23. Poor attempt at a virtual machine.
 24. Very poor attempt at an artificial intelligence.
 25. Problem Practice Program (E.g, math or history or programming, etc.)
-26. A Quit Program, why not?
+26. A Quiz Program, why not?
 27. An insult generator, why not?
 28 A "Helpful Virus," basically just opens Windows Help repeatedly when ran.
 29. A Discord Chat Bot to police my very lonely, desserted Discord server.